O'Shaquie Foster

-O'Shaquie Dominique Williams Foster (/oʊˈʃɑːki/ oh-SHAH-ki; born September 17, 1993) is an American professional boxer, who has held the WBC super featherweight title since November 2024, he previously held the same title from 2023 to 2024.
+O'Shaquie Dominique Williams Foster (/oʊˈʃɑːki/ oh-SHAH-ki; born September 17, 1993) is an American professional boxer.
+He is a two-time World Boxing Council (WBC) super featherweight champion having held the title since November 2024.
+He also previously held the WBC interim lightweight title in 2025.

-Foster is managed by Keith Mills of Boxing Advisors LLC.

 Professional career

 Early career

 Foster made his professional debut against Theo Johnson on 8 September 2012.
 He won the fight by a first-round technical knockout.
 Foster amassed a 9–1 record during the next four years, before making his first step-up in competition.
 That step-up came against the undefeated Lavisas Williams on 19 February 2016, on the undercard of Showtime's "ShoBox: The Next Generation".
 Foster won the fight by a seventh-round technical knockout.
 He dropped Williams in rounds two, three, four and seven.
 Foster next faced Rolando Chinea on 22 July 2016.
 Chinea handed Foster his second professional loss, as he won the fight by split decision.

 Foster bounced back from his second professional loss with a first-round technical knockout of Andrew Goodrich on 29 December 2017 and a majority decision win against Kaylyn Alfred on 20 January 2018, with both fights taking place at lightweight.
 Foster returned to super featherweight to face Frank De Alba on 13 April 2018.
 He won the eight round bout by majority decision.
 Two judges scored the fight 79–73 and 78–74 in his favor, while the third judge scored it as an even 76–76 draw.